 If required information is not available through the DisabledGo guides then students can also contact QMUL’s Estates Department to obtain a map of accessible entrances, toilet facilities and car parks.
 The Disability and Dyslexia Service can also liaise with the department that books teaching space to ensure that lectures are held in the most accessible rooms for those students with mobility issues.

 Accommodation on campus

 If your disabilities substantially affect your mobility then you may be eligible for priority with on-campus accommodation.
+Please see here for more information.
 Accommodation may not be available for clearing applicants because of high demand.
 A small amount of campus accommodation is adapted for wheelchair users or those who require personal assistance, (i.e. 24-hour care).

 Housing Services can also provide further information on accessible accommodation.

 Support from other departments at Queen Mary University of London (QMUL)

 The Library offers special facilities for students with disabilities; for example, you will be able to renew books via email and over the phone.
 A small number of individual study carrels are available to students with disabilities, (e.g. if you have a condition that affects your concentration and need to study on your own).
 Find out more on the Library's website.

 The Language Centre, situated on the floor below the Disability and Dyslexia Service in the Bancroft Building, also provide short study skills courses, which are available to all students.
 These can be particularly useful for students with disabilities who want to know how to best use their time and energy when studying in higher education.